 None of these, in and of themselves, is very startling—almost any faculty member will tell you this exact list.
 Many of us feel that most of these factors are out of our hands—and you’d be right, to a point.
 We cannot influence faculty rank, time or effort allowed to devote to research.
 And we certainly cannot easily change someone’s will, desire, or perceived value of doing research.
 But, we can influence the bottom half of this list.

 What are you doing to help research-related advising efforts?
 How are you helping with departmental “front-line” support?
-How can you help change institutional culture and perceived value of research?
+How can you help change institutional culture and the perceived value of research?
 Consider the following suggestions to help motivate your faculty to do more research:

 - Come up with a rewards system for effort invested, not just immediate (or short-term) measures of productivity.
 For example, do you reward folks for grants-awarded?
 Consider a smaller, but equally visible, award for grants submitted as well.

 - Reward diverse collaborative projects between different departments or faculty members of different ranks.

 - Invest time in learning freely available training and professional development technology and/or tools, and pass along the knowledge!

 - Suggest a policy to your leadership that would keep teaching loads to a minimum when high research productivity is expected.